johnnyhuman/milk/README.md

 IE 6:

-- button icons and gradients is supported only trough additional fixer-skin (ie67.css)
+- button icons and gradient is supported only trough additional fixer-skin (ie67.css)
 - rounded corners and pill-buttons is not supported
 - size issues with `<button>` and `<input>` elements
 - issues in Advanced Groups plugin

 IE 7:

-- button icons and gradients is supported only trough additional fixer-skin (ie67.css)
+- button icons and gradient is supported only trough additional fixer-skin (ie67.css)
 - rounded corners and pill-buttons is not supported
 - size issues with `<button>` and `<input>` elements

 IE 8:

-- button gradients is supported only trough additional fixer-skin (ie67.css)
+- gradient is supported only trough additional fixer-skin (ie67.css)
 - rounded corners and pill-buttons is not supported

-Opera 10:
+Opera 10, 11.00:

-- buttons gradient is not supported
+- CSS3 gradient is not supported

-Note: Some CSS3 features are not supported in older versions of Opera and versions of Internet Explorer prior to IE 8.
-The use of icons is not supported in IE 6 or IE 7.

 ## License ##